phax/phive/README.md

 # News and noteworthy

+* v9.0.0 - work in progress
+    * Moved class `PhiveRestoredException` into a separate package
 * v9.0.0-beta2 - 2023-09-06 [don't use in production]
     * Reworked the version handling inside class `VESID` so that a strict ordering by version is possible
     * Added specific support for the `SNAPSHOT` version, so that `1.0.0-SNAPSHOT` is lower then `1.0.0`